peaketl/open-source-success-presentation/ping/README.md

 ## Acknowledgments

-Thanks to all participants of the COS Data and Technology User Group.
+Thanks to all the contributors and participants